GetSidGit/cowin_viewpoint/README.md

 2. I recommend to run main wrapper as mentioned **[here](#invoke-the-main-wrapper)** with nohup such that the process is not depedent on your teminal session <br>
 3. you can create an alias for this nohup in .profile or .bash_profile and use shortcut to run <br>
 4. Default log path is : ~/  , so setting an alias for log will also help <br>
+5. When you run ubuntu shell for the first time, you will be prompted to set username and password, **please remember them to login again**
+6. Windows Ubuntu subsytem : you can navigae to windows folders by prefixing your path with "mnt" Example : If you wish to go to 'Desktop' - ``` cd /mnt/c/users/<user name>/Desktop ```